SCE-Development/SCE-CLI/README.md

-The name of the repositories are (the nicknames are alternate names you can use in the command): core-v4 (nicknames: core-v4, corev4, cv4, c4, c) quasar (nicknames: quasar, q, idsmile) sarah (nicknames: sarah, sce-discord-bot, discord-bot, discord, bot, d)
+The name of the repositories are (the nicknames are alternate names you can use in the command): core-v4 (nicknames: core-v4, corev4, cv4, c4, c) quasar (nicknames: quasar, q, idsmile) sarah (nicknames: sarah, sce-discord-bot, discord-bot, discord, bot, s, d)

 ### Clone
 To clone an SCE project from GitHub, simply enter